Last Updated: April 3, 2024

 Mark Sullivan / Getty Images

-After "The Nanny" ended, Drescher took sporadic guest star roles on television shows until creating and producing her next sitcom idea.
-"Living with Fran" premiered in June of 2005 on the WB Television Network, which no longer exists.
-Although the series was considered to be successful, it only lasted two season and left the air in March of 2006.
+After "The Nanny" ended, Drescher took sporadic guest-starring roles on television shows until creating and producing her next sitcom idea.
+"Living with Fran" premiered in June 2005 on The WB.
+Although the series was considered to be successful, it only lasted two seasons and left the air in March 2006.
 In 2010, she briefly had her own talk show called "The Fran Drescher Tawk Show," but it failed to receive high enough ratings during its test run.
-She and her ex-husband Jacobson reunited to create another sitcom, which was appropriately called "Happily Divorced."
-The series premiered in June of 2011 on TV Land and ended in February of 2013 after two seasons.
+Drescher and her ex-husband Jacobson reunited to create another sitcom, which was appropriately called "Happily Divorced."
+The series premiered in June 2011 on TV Land and ended in February 2013 after two seasons.

 Personal Life

-In September of 2008, she was appointed as the Public Diplomacy Envoy for Women's Health Issues by the Bush administration.
-In her capacity as a diplomat, she travelled throughout the world advocating for higher quality healthcare for women and spent much of her time in Central and Eastern Europe.
-She is a democrat who is sympathetic to the Green Party and supported Hilary Clinton in the 2008 democratic primary and Barack Obama's 2012 reelection.
+In September 2008, Drescher was appointed the Public Diplomacy Envoy for Women's Health Issues by the Bush administration.
+In her capacity as a diplomat, she traveled throughout the world advocating for higher-quality healthcare for women and spent much of her time in Central and Eastern Europe.
+She is a Democrat who is sympathetic to the Green Party and supported Hilary Clinton in the 2008 democratic primary and Barack Obama's 2012 reelection.

 Real Estate